Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 show the world your work and to open a new Pull Request (PR) on GitHub (even if it's not fully done).
 With Review Apps enabled on Scalingo, we will create a new application (a Review App) with the code of the new feature.
-You can now easily share the result of your work, to get it validated, with all people involved, even if they are not in the tech field.
+You can now share the result of your work, to get it validated, with all people involved, even if they are not in the tech field.

 Maybe they will tell you to change something like adding tests or to change a button color.
-You just have to push your modification on the branch involved in the PR to update the Review App.
+You have to push your modification on the branch involved in the PR to update the Review App.

 Once all of our teammates are satisfied and the PR is closed, we will